Code of ethics

 Training

 Oil and gas exploration and production often take us to remote parts of the world, with changing political and regulatory climates.
-Employees in relevant job functions receive computer-based and in-person training on antitrust, anti-corruption, anti-boycott, trade sanctions and export controls.
-In 2022, nearly 23,000 employees participated in such training.
-This training covers the applicable laws, global compliance standards, recent developments in enforcement, and compliance with our internal policies, guidelines and processes.
-Employees in positions assessed to be higher-risk receive training every year.
-Employees in positions assessed to be lower-risk receive training every two years.
-Every four years, all ExxonMobil employees are required to receive half-day training on business practices expectations that include these topics.
-In 2020, employees around the world received business practices training.
-Additionally, we monitor legal and regulatory developments and advise employees as appropriate.
+Employees in relevant job functions receive computer-based and / or in-person training on antitrust, anti-corruption, anti-boycott, trade sanctions and export controls.
+These topics are included in our Business Practice Training which employees around the world receive every two years.
+In addition, employees in positions assessed to be higher-risk receive training every year.
+We also monitor legal and regulatory developments and advise employees as appropriate.

 Reporting violations

 We reinforce our commitment to ethics and high standards of business conduct with the expectation that all employees will report suspected violations of laws and company policies.
 The Corporation provides several confidential mechanisms for reporting, including a 24-hour phone number and a mailing address.
-Employees can also report violations during supervisory reviews.
+A Hotline Steering Committee comprising Security, Audit, Law and Human Resources personnel reviews reports of suspected violations.
+The Hotline Steering Committee provides a quarterly report to the Audit Committee, including any violations or major issues.
+Employees can also report violations to their supervisor or through alternative channels such as Controllers, Audit, HR, Law, Global Operations & Sustainability, and Treasurer’s Department.
 Confidentiality is respected throughout the investigation process subject to legal requirements; penalizing or threatening an employee for filing a report is prohibited.
-A Hotline Steering Committee comprising Security, Audit, Law and Human Resources personnel reviews all reports of suspected violations.
-The Hotline Steering Committee provides a quarterly report to the Audit Committee, including any violations or major issues.
 Violations lead to disciplinary actions, including dismissal.

 Control systems